GIngleby16/netbeans/README.md

 The default implementation will always create a **Dialog** based window.

 <sup>Note:</sup><br>The argument **_netbeans.winsys.enhanced.nbWindow.nbwindow-frames=true** can be used to change the behavior to create a new **Frame** based window when dropping an **Editor**.
 A new **Dialog** based window will be created when dropping a **View** (non-editor).

+### Platform openide.windows

+This module was updated to enhance The Window Manager API with methods to support NbWindow.

+### Platform core.windows

+The most significant updates were performed in this module to implement the WindowManager2 features.

+### Platform o.n.swing.tabcontrol

+This module was updated to support displaying icons for Editor Top Components in tab controls for view based modes.

+### Platform openide.text

+Added DefaultEditorSelector a default service provider implementation that would determine if a TopComponent is an editor if its lookup contains an Editor cookie.

+### IDE editor

+org.netbeans.modules.editor.impl.StatusLineFactories - this class was modified to  make sure editor status lines are made visible in Dialogs that implement NbWindow.